 Note: Buyer beware.
 More freedom also means more individual responsibility to avoid being scammed.
 Fake projects and scams happen.
 Always research whether or not what you are investing in is legit.

-Play to Earn Gaming
+Play to Earn Gaming on Algorand

 No doubt one of the most exciting applications of Algorand and blockchain in general is play to earn gaming.
 The concept is tremendously simple: imagine if every asset you owned in game could be traded and sold to other players.
 You’re playing Pokemon and you come across a rare item.
 You’re playing World of Warcraft and obtain basic supplies from slaying a monster.
 On Algorand, all of these things can be exchangeable.
 Not just for currency, but for other items on different games.
 Soon there will be a completely interconnected virtual gaming economy, where value is determined by supply and demand.
 On that note, there are a couple awesome Play to Earn games currently live on Algorand.